Hollow Chisel Mortiser: Complete Buying and Usage Guide

 How It Works

-The machine combines two cutting actions.
+The machine combines two cutting actions happening simultaneously.
 An auger bit spins inside a square, hollow chisel.
-The auger removes most of the waste while the chisel squares up the corners.
-Push the workpiece against the fence, pull the handle, and you get a clean, square mortise.
+The auger removes most of the waste while the chisel squares up the corners on every plunge.
+Push the workpiece against the fence, set the depth stop, pull the handle, and you get a clean, square mortise.

 Wood carving chisel